DavidToneian/test-github-pages/index.md

 ---
-title: Welcome to my blog
+title: Welcome to my blog -- but with edited title
 ---

+This is where content goes